The Duel (2016 film): Plot

 When Kingston confronts Brant and the townspeople, Brant's son Isaac challenges Kingston to a ”Helena Duel” knife fight.
 During the fight, Kingston is badly wounded before he kills Isaac.
 Kingston escapes, and frees a number of captured Mexicans from the remote prison compound, including Maria Calderon.
 Suffering from his knife wounds, Kingston hits Brant in a shootout while near the isolated compound, then pins Brant's leg under a boulder.
 When Kingston passes out, Brant cuts his own leg off and crawls to the wounded man.
 As he is about to cut Kingston's throat, Maria reappears and shoots Brant dead.

-Kingston dumps Brant's body in the Rio Grande near the dead scalped Mexican woman.
+Kingston dumps Brant's body in the Rio Grande near a dead scalped Mexican woman.
 The Mexican general is grateful to Kingston for getting Maria back.
-When men went back to the town and the prison, they found the town abandoned and no sign of the prison at all.
-Kingston is last seen riding off into the brush alone, staring up at the tree where Naomi was hanged from earlier.
+When men go back to the town and the prison, they find the town abandoned and no sign of the prison at all.
+Kingston is last seen riding off into the brush alone, staring up at the tree where Naomi was hung earlier by Brant.